yoniflutter/simple_password_encrypter/README.md

    npm init -y
 ```

-Then change these line of code with your own password
+Then change these lines of code with your own password

 ```javascript
     const { encrypt, decrypt } = require("./encrypter");